shkailas/dashboard-sla/README.md

 3. During sortng, it was chosen that "N/A" entries are "larger" than numerical entries.
 4. multiple text filters were implemented so that more filters could be applied at once, instead of a single search filter.
 5. Express JS server was elected for the backend since it is a JS framework like Vue and due to familiarity.
 Other considerations included spring boot and django.
+6. Made a EditableEntry component because that logic was used multiple times, and made the code adhere to single-funcitonality principles more.
+7. There were times when slightly more code was written (i.e. the save functions) that could be considered redundant.
+However, this was done for clearer understanding and for easier traceability to improve debugging and development speed.
+8. Initial challenges were with refamiliarizing myself wtih Vue programming, but that was quickly overcome.
+9. Additional Challenges primarily arose with time and being able to work during a midterm week, however, all basic tasks and the bonus tasks were attempted and completed.

 ## Future Works
 Due to my school schedule this week, I was unable to complete all of my desired refatorings, some of which included the following: